bschreck/deep.sh/docs/platform-issues.rst

        @ brew install bash-completion2

-    This will install the bash_completion file in `/usr/local/share/bash-completion/bash_completion` which is in the current xonsh code and so should just work.
+    This will install the bash_completion file in `/usr/local/share/bash-completion/bash_completion` which is in the current deepsh code and so should just work.

  - `MacPorts <https://trac.macports.org/wiki/howto/bash-completion>`_ where the bash-completion port needs to be installed.